 Since becoming a Governor, I’ve been inspired by the commitment and dedication of those who give up their time to make a positive contribution to the school.
 We want to enable teachers and support staff to deliver the school’s vision and ensure that pupils and adults in the school community are able to fulfil their hopes for the future.

-Thank you to all of the staff, volunteers and everyone else who contributes to our school.
+Thank you to all of the staff, volunteers and everyone else who contributes to our school and community.

 Claire Lea, Chair of Governors